DuckyShine004/duck-zsh/README.md

 > If sourcing fails, it's likely due to missing dependencies (e.g., `pyenv`) .
 Install the required packages and re-source the configuration.

 ## Plugins
-These are the plugins I use for my zsh configuration:
+These are the plugins I use for my Zsh configuration:
 * [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)
 * [zsh-vi-mode](https://github.com/jeffreytse/zsh-vi-mode)
 * [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)